-Both issues have been ongoing for over five years with the former having two opposing views being held by many residents.
+Both issues have been ongoing for over five years with strong opposing views being held by many residents.
 It was therefore understandable that respondents referred to these issues with frustrations being expressed.
 However, this did mean that some residents engaged with the Consultation who might not have previously done so.